 Protect your business.

-Property exposure: What would happen if all of your records, computers and books were destroyed in a fire?
+What would happen if all of your records, computers, and books were destroyed in a fire?
 All information should be kept in fireproof cabinets.
 Invest in cloud backup technology.

-Inland marine exposures: Do you travel to and from your clients homes and offices carrying your laptop, receivables, valuable papers and records?
+Do you travel to and from your clients' homes and offices carrying your laptop, receivables, valuable papers, and records?
 First, you will need inland marine coverage.
-Second, be sure to make duplicate copies of all important information and keep them stored off site.
+Second, be sure to make duplicate copies of all important information and keep them stored off-site.

-Premises liability exposure: Do you have clients that come to see you at your office location?
-Off-site exposure includes having all employees submit to background checks and having a policy/procedure manual explaining how employees are to conduct themselves off site.
+Do you have clients that come to see you at your office location?
+Reducing off-site exposure includes having all employees submit to background checks and having a policy/procedure manual explaining how employees are to conduct themselves off-site.

-Errors and omissions exposures: No one is perfect and mistakes can happen during any mortgage transaction.
-Therefore, there must be a system of checks and balances in place to quickly catch and fix an mistakes that are made.
-Continuous education insures that you and your employees are working under the latest guidelines and best practices of he industry.
+No one is perfect and mistakes can happen during any mortgage transaction.
+Therefore, there must be a system of checks and balances in place to quickly catch and fix any mistakes that are made.
+Continuous education ensures that you and your employees are working under the latest guidelines and best practices of the industry.
 Finally, make sure to get an E&O policy to protect you from any omissions.

 Additional exposures you need to be aware of as a mortgage broker:

-Automobile liability exposure: Do you and your employees use vehicles during the performance of their work?
-Here are few suggestions to use.
+Do you and your employees use vehicles during the performance of your work?
+Here are few suggestions.
 First, do a motor vehicle record check on all employees before allowing them to drive company vehicles.
 Is there procedure/policy book for all drivers of company vehicles?
 Be sure to get a commercial auto policy to protect your mortgage brokers business.

-Workers compensation exposure: Do you have employees performing repetitive tasks?
+Do you have employees performing repetitive tasks?
 Teach your employees how to reduce eyestrain, neck strain, carpal tunnel syndrome, and similar cumulative trauma injuries.
 Invest in ergonomically designed workstations.
-Invest in a workers comp insurance plan that will protect your employees and your business interests.
+Invest in a workers' comp insurance plan that will protect your employees and your business interests.